heyzua/ytools/README.markdown

 # YTools

 These are a couple of YAML-based tools for working with configuration files.

-The first,
+### YPath

-<pre>ypath</pre>, can be used to pull values from a YAML configuration and print
-them to STDOUT.
+The first tool, ypath, be used to pull values from a YAML configuration and print them to STDOUT.
 It's quite useful if you need to use the YAML as a configuration and only pull out individual values for your other scripts to use.

+Say you have a YAML configuration file like:

+    project:
+        name: C.proj
+        dependencies:
+            - A.proj
+            - B.proj

+You could then pull out the project name 'C.proj' by running

+    ytools -p /project/name YAML_FILE

+You could even list all of the dependencies by running

+    ytools -p /project/dependencies YAML_FILE

+which would print

+    A.proj
+    B.proj

+### YTemplates

-The second, <pre>ytemplates</pre>, can be used to generate configuration files that use YAML files as the backing object binding.
+The second tool, ytemplates, be used to generate configuration files that use YAML files as the backing object binding.
 A simple use case might be that you need a configuration file generated for an environment, and you can break out the environment-specific values into different YAML files.